Determining the IP address

 Get-NetNeighbor -LinkLayerAddress 00-01-05* -AddressFamily IPv6

 Use the following ping command to ensure that the target system can be reached.
-Replace %?? with the corresponding interface number:
+Replace %?? with the corresponding interface number and enter the IP address:

 ping fe80::201:5ff:fe3d:6913%17